PIE86/IntelTeleop/ProjetSupaero2018/catkin_ws/src/display/readme.md

 roslaunch display display.launch

 # Topics for command and state
+## Command
-Command should be applied on: /car_control/command State is broadcast on: /car_control/state
+Command should be applied on: /car_control/command

+The command is given as a (v, omega) (float)

+## State
+State is broadcast on: /car_control/state

+The state is given as a MultiArray but you can retrieve data with msg.data msg.data is a vector [x, y, theta]

 # TODO
 Obstacles are retrieved from pkg:utils/obstacles/... using the service from this package